-General liability claims arise from allegations of injuries/damages caused by the dangerous condition on MoDOT property and the injury/damage that directly resulted from the dangerous condition.
-In addition, an employee must be negligent and create the dangerous condition or MoDOT must have actual or constructive notice of the dangerous condition in sufficient time prior to the injury/damage to have taken measures to protect the public against the dangerous condition.
-Claims data is collected from Riskmaster, the department's risk management claims administration software.
+General liability claims arise from allegations of injuries/damages caused by dangerous conditions on MoDOT property and the injury/damage that directly resulted from the condition.
+In addition, an employee must be negligent and create the dangerous condition or MoDOT must have actual or constructive notice of the dangerous condition in sufficient time prior to the injury/damage to have taken measures to protect the public.
+Claims data is collected from RiskMaster, the department's risk management claims administration software.

 The target for this measure is updated annually.
-This target is calculated by determining a five-year average and subtracting 10%.
+It is calculated by determining a five-year average and subtracting 10%.
 (Exceptionally high or low years are excluded from the five-year average calculation to determine a practical target).